luckyeric666/helloGithub/README.md

 # hello

-This is my first day at not not ignore JP.
+This is my first day at very happy StashStashStash JP.